morrownr/88x2bu-20210702/README.md

 secure mode off to see if secure mode is the problem.

 ### Installation Steps

+Note: The installation instructions are for the novice user.
+Experienced users are welcome to alter the installation to meet their needs.
+Support will be provided based on the steps below.

 #### Step 1: Open a terminal (e.g. Ctrl+Alt+T)